“How does this look in real life? What does it mean to be a UX Designer in practice? What will my life be after I’m done with the UX course?”

 Wherever you are, your job as a UX Designer will bring you diversity in projects and in your daily work.

-Your days will not looks the same.
-People you’ll be working with, will change regularly.
-You will work with almost all people in the company and will become a bridge builder between different departments.
-You will probably work on different projects at the same time and will have to find your own structure in a bit of a chaos.
+Your days will not look the same.
+People you’ll be working with will change regularly.
+You will work with almost all the people in the company and will become a bridge-builder between different departments.
+You will probably work on different projects at the same time and will have to find your own structure in a bit of chaos.
 You will also learn to accept that in most jobs UX Designers are still just consultants and that hearing NO is not a bad thing.
 Another thing that you’ll quickly learn is that QAs are your best friends and that bribing people with delicious exotic chocolate goes a long way – even if it just makes them smile.

 I’ve worked as a freelancer and have been employed in startups up to 200 people.
 If I look at my normal day of work, I could hardly notice the difference.